2023 Best Business Schools in Kentucky

 Learn more about these excellent schools below:

-Our rankings named Gateway Community and Technical College the best school in Kentucky for business students working on their degree.
+Our analysis found Gateway Community and Technical College to be the best school for business students in Kentucky.

 The excellent programs at University of Kentucky helped the school earn the #3 place on this year’s ranking of the best business schools in Kentucky.